Art Encounters #02

 15 February to 7 June 2020, Kampong Glam, Malay Heritage Centre

-The second edition of the newly-launched Art Encounters initiative will re-open on 15 February in the vibrant Kampong Glam district, on the lawn of the Malay Heritage Centre.
-Titled From Gelam to Glam, this installation of Art Encounters will feature local multi- disciplinary artist Rizman Putra, a respected figure in the experimental art scene who has incorporated visual arts, performance and music in his artistic oeuvre for over a decade.
+The second edition of the newly-launched Art Encounters initiative travelled to the heart of the vibrant Kampong Glam district, on the lawn of the Malay Heritage Centre.
+Titled From Gelam to Glam, the installation featured local multi- disciplinary artist Rizman Putra, a respected figure in the experimental art scene who has incorporated visual arts, performance and music in his artistic oeuvre for over a decade.

 In April 2019, Rizman undertook a residency with Teater Ekamatra to transform their white- walled rehearsal space in Aliwal Arts Centre into an immersive, extra-dimensional installation called Chonteng, which translates to English as “doodle.”
 Over 22 days, he drew on all surfaces of the space, exploring ideas of line and mark making based loosely on the method of automatic drawing.
 This style of drawing provides a glimpse into the stream of consciousness in the artist’s mind, transforming gestures and forms of various stimuli into abstracted shapes and anthropomorphic figures.

-For Art Encounters, Rizman will work with a new medium of UV paint to create a black-light drawing installation inspired by the native Gelam tree, which Kampong Glam was named after.
-Brightly- coloured and covering all surfaces of the containers, the work will celebrate both the precinct’s historical roots and its vibrant cultural life in the present.
-Inspired by Kampong Glam’s daily transition from rich cultural sites and heritage restaurants by day to bustling pockets of nightlife at night, the installation will begin to glow as night falls.
+For Art Encounters, Rizman worked with a new medium of UV paint to create a black-light drawing installation inspired by the native Gelam tree, which Kampong Glam was named after.
+Brightly- coloured and covering all surfaces of the containers, the work celebrated both the precinct’s historical roots and its vibrant cultural life in the present.
+Inspired by Kampong Glam’s daily transition from rich cultural sites and heritage restaurants by day to bustling pockets of nightlife at night, the installation glowed as night fell.

-In conjunction with the special exhibition at the Malay Heritage Centre, Seekor Singa, Seorang Putera dan Sebingkai Cermin: Reflecting and Refracting Singapura, which explores Singapore’s historical significance in the maritime world of the 15th to 19th centuries through various Malay World perspectives, Rizman will also interpolate material culture and ephemera on display in exhibition into the installation.
+In conjunction with the special exhibition at the Malay Heritage Centre, Seekor Singa, Seorang Putera dan Sebingkai Cermin: Reflecting and Refracting Singapura, which explored Singapore’s historical significance in the maritime world of the 15th to 19th centuries through various Malay World perspectives, Rizman also interpolated material culture and ephemera on display in exhibition into the installation.

 About Rizman Putra